transentis/bptk_py/README.md

 To install the package, cd to the directory of the package (the git repo's root) and type ``pip install .`` .
 Pip will install the package and make it available system-wide.
 Now you can start working with the package.
 In order to keep your system clean, you may want to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
 Following steps are required to set up the venv and and install BPTK_Py into it:
 ```
+pip install virtualenv
-python3 -m venv bptk_test # This will create a subfolder with a minimal python environment
+virtualenv bptk_test # This will create a subfolder with a minimal python environment
 # Enter the virtual environment.
 In the beginning of your prompt you should see "(bptk_test)"
 source bptk_test/bin/activate  #  For UNIX/Linux
 bptk_test\Scripts\activate.bat # For Windows